 If you are familiar with the Zone System, this means that they are easy to "expand" and "contract" with changes in development.
 Ilford offers their film in a wider variety of sizes than Kodak and at lower prices too.

 The D-23 developer formula has only 2 ingredients, but produces clean negatives with fine grain, excellent tonal separation and good film speed.
 It's so simple, you can mix it fresh every time.
 There's no need for a stock solution - nothing to expire on the shelf and surprise you.
-Click here for more information about D-23.
+Click here for additional photographs and more information about D-23 .

 It's very similar to D-76, but contains no Hydroquinone (and no Borax).
 As a result, it works a bit more slowly, with less danger of "runaway" high values.